panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 The reducer function uses the action object and performs a state update, returning the new state.

-React then checks whether the state has been updated.
-If so, it re-renders the component and `useReducer()` returns the new state value: `[newState, ...] = useReducer(...)`.
+React then checks whether the new state differs from previous one.
+If the state has been updated, React re-renders the component and `useReducer()` returns the new state value: `[newState, ...] = useReducer(...)`.

 If all these terms sound too abstract, then you have the right feeling!
+Let's see how `useReducer()` works in an interesting example.

 ## 2. Example: implementing a stopwatch